cibere/flow.py/docs/search_handlers.rst

 .. function:: def condition(query)

-    This is called when flow.py is determining if a certain query handler should be used for a certain query or not.
+    This is called when flogin is determining if a certain query handler should be used for a certain query or not.

     :param query: The query that will be give to the search handler
-    :type query: :class:`~flowpy.query.Query`
+    :type query: :class:`~flogin.query.Query`
     :rtype: :class:`bool`
     :returns: A bool. ``True`` means the search handler that this condition is associated with should be used on this query, and ``False`` means that the search handler shouldn't be used on this query.